 Peperomia asperula Hutchison & Rauh

 Peperomia asperula is a beautiful, succulent plant with shrub-like growing habit and up to 12 inches (30 cm) tall.
-The thick stem and undersides of the leaves are matt green.
-The upper leaves are bright, glossy green.
+The thick stem and undersides of the leaves are matte green.
+The upper leaves are bright and glossy green.
 Creamy white flower spike appears several times per year on a tall stem.

 USDA hardiness zones 8a to 10b: from 10 °F (−12.2 °C) to 40 °F (+4.4 °C).